shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 16. Convolution layer (CONV) ― The convolution layer (CONV) uses filters that perform convolution operations as it is scanning the input I with respect to its dimensions.
 Its hyperparameters include the filter size F and stride S. The resulting output O is called feature map or activation map.

-⟶Warstwa Konwolucyjna (CONV) - działa w oparciu o filtry, które wykonują operację konwolucji podczas skanowania danych wejściowych (input - I).
-Wyróżnia się hiperparametry takie jak rozmiar filtru (filter size - F) oraz krok (stride - S).
+⟶Warstwa Konwolucyjna (CONV) - (ang. convolution layer) działa w oparciu o filtry, które wykonują operację konwolucji podczas skanowania danych wejściowych (input - I).
+Wyróżnia się hiperparametry takie jak rozmiar filtra (filter size - F) oraz krok (stride - S).
 Otrzymane dane wyjściowe (output - O) noszą nazwę mapy cech (feature map/activation map).

 17. Remark: the convolution step can be generalized to the 1D and 3D cases as well.